DFE-Digital/teacher-success/app/views/content/prepare-for-training/how-to-prepare-for-teacher-training.md

 You may also be eligible for some funding from your provider – you might want to speak to them about this before you start your course.

-<%= govuk_button_link_to "Find out how to fund your training", "https://getintoteaching.education.gov.uk/funding-and-support" %>
+<%= tracked_button_link_to "Find out how to fund your training", "https://getintoteaching.education.gov.uk/funding-and-support" %>

 ## Talk to your training provider
 Your training provider may have already been in touch and started your induction.
 Don't worry if not – many providers will wait until September.